 - Emails take far too much time.
 Think about it: researchers discovered that you check your inbox about 15 times per day and spend more than 3 hours every day checking and writing emails at work.
-Here you can calculate how much time emails cost you and get some more useful ideas on how to spend your time instead of reading and answering emails.
+Here you can calculate how much time emails cost you and get some more useful ideas on how to improve your time management skills instead of reading and answering emails.

 - Malware.
 Often emails contain various attachments and links, and sometimes these attachments and links contain malware and viruses.